aurelio-amerio/NNhealpix/docs/tutorial.rst

 Now it's time to build a neural network capable of recognizing digits.
-We will use a standard architecture used for this kind of tasks in 2-D domains, but instead of tensorflow.keras' 2-D layers we use :class:`nnhealpix.layers.ConvNeighbours`, (convolution on the HEALPix sphere) and :class:`nnhealpix.layers.MaxPooling` (max-pooling).
+We will use a standard architecture used for this kind of tasks in 2-D domains, but instead of Keras' 2-D layers we use :class:`nnhealpix.layers.ConvNeighbours`, (convolution on the HEALPix sphere) and :class:`nnhealpix.layers.MaxPooling` (max-pooling).